Wichita State University Profile

 WSU offers numerous recreational and cultural opportunities through the concerts, recitals, theatre, dance and other productions performed in its fine arts facilities.
 The Ulrich Museum of Art specializes in contemporary art.
 More than 80 pieces of sculpture by internationally known artists adorn the campus as part of the Martin H. Bush Outdoor Sculpture Collection.
 The university’s premier cultural collection of Asmat art, one of the largest such collections in the United States, is on display in its Lowell D. Holmes Museum of Anthropology.

-As an NCAA Division I institution and a member of the American Athletic Conference, WSU fields teams in tennis, cross country, basketball, track, golf, baseball, volleyball, softball and women’s bowling.
+As an NCAA Division I institution and a member of the American Conference, WSU fields teams in tennis, cross country, basketball, track, golf, baseball, volleyball, softball and women’s bowling.
 The men's basketball team reached the NCAA Tournament 16 times in its history, highlighted by trips to the Final Four in 1965 and 2013.
 Shocker softball played in four of the past five NCAA regionals, and Wichita State baseball won the College World Series in 1989.
-Wichita State’s most recent Olympian is United States marathoner Aliphine Tuliamuk, an NCAA All-American for the Shockers.

-In club and competitive sports, Wichita State men’s and women’s bowling teams have won 23 national championships; and in 2023, the university announced plans to add women's bowling as a NCAA Division I sport competing in 2024-25.
-Men’s and women’s rowing teams compete in state, regional and national championships.
-The rowing teams occupy a new boathouse on the Arkansas River at a prime location in downtown Wichita.
-Esports is an up-and-coming feature of student life.
+In club and competitive sports, Wichita State men’s and women’s rowing teams compete in state, regional and national championships.
+The rowing teams occupy a boathouse on the Arkansas River at a prime location in downtown Wichita.
 The Esports Varsity Team and the Esports club both have a home in the Heskett Recreation Center on campus.

 More than 200 social and special interest clubs provide opportunities for students to meet and work with others who share their interests, and 25 national sororities and fraternities are active on campus.

-The 330-acre traditional campus is modern and accessible; and, at the same time, maintains the spirit of the university’s heritage, combining distinctive Georgian-style architecture with more modern buildings of stone and brick that are accentuated by attractive landscaping.
-Internationally, the most-recognized building on the WSU campus is the Corbin Education Center, which was one of the last buildings designed by one of America's best-known architects, Frank Lloyd Wright.
+The 330-acre traditional campus is modern and accessible and maintains the spirit of the university’s heritage, combining distinctive Georgian-style architecture with more modern buildings of stone and brick that are accentuated by attractive landscaping.
+Internationally, the most-recognized building on the WSU campus is the Corbin Education Center, which was one of the last buildings designed by Frank Lloyd Wright.

 Vision